CartoDB/cartodb/doc/manual/source/operations/create_users.rst

 You will be prompted to input 3 parameters:

-* **subdomain** is the same as "username".
-This is what you will enter in the browser to access the user's dashboard: ``https://username.cartodb.com``.
+* **subdomain** is the same as the user's user name.
+This is what you will enter in the browser to access the user's dashboard: ``https://<user_name>.cartodb.com``.
 Set it to whatever you want the user's user name to be.
 * **password** this is the password the new user will use to login into their account.
 * **admin password** this password will be an admin password for the newly created users.